onezisone/Course3/README.md

 `featuresNames <- read.table("features.txt")`

-####We want to exclude meanFreq(). hence need to grep mean() or std() only. "\\" need to be use because "()" is metacharacter.
+####We want to exclude meanFreq(). hence we need to grep mean() or std() only. "\\" need to be use because "()" is metacharacter.
 Then we append observations 562 & 563.
-Print to check the value is right.
+Print to check the length of extractFeaturesList is 68 .

 `extractFeaturesList<-grep("std\\(\\)|mean\\(\\)",featuresNames$V2) %>% c(562,563)`
 `print(extractFeaturesList)`

-####Assign only as required features to the new featuresData
+####Assign only required features of mergedData to the Data

 `Data <- mergedData[,extractFeaturesList]`
 `head(Data)`

-####update data for featuresNames based on extractFeaturesList only.
-At the same time, we can assigned header name to activity & subject.
+####Update data of featuresNames based on extractFeaturesList only.
+At the same time, we assigned header name to activity & subject.

 `names(Data)<- featuresNames[extractFeaturesList, "V2"]`
 `names(Data)[67] <- "activity"`